GilgameshxZero/snapshots/bronstein-iclr-2021-keynote-geometric-deep-learning.md

 An equivariant transformation is not affected by symmetries in the input; an invariant transformation is.

-* Convolutional layers are equivariant;
+* Convolutional layers are equivariant.
 * Pooling layers are invariant.

 Similar synonyms can be found in transformers/attention, as well as GNNs.
 Thus, the equivariant/invariant structure is strong and indicative of good ideas in ML.